musicmage4114/esi/docs/UserInterfaceApi.md

 api_instance = SwaggerClient::UserInterfaceApi.new

-new_mail = SwaggerClient::PostUiOpenwindowNewmailNewMail.new # PostUiOpenwindowNewmailNewMail | The details of mail to create
+new_mail = SwaggerClient::NewEvemail.new # NewEvemail | The details of mail to create

 opts = {
   datasource: "tranquility", # String | The server name you would like data from